soheegoo/markus-autotesting/README.md

 server_user: # the username of the user designated to run the autotester itself.
 Default is the current user

 workers:
-  - users:
-      - name: # the username of a user designated to run tests for the autotester
+  - user: # the username of a user designated to run tests for the autotester
-        reaper: # the username of a user used to clean up test processes.
-This value can be null (see details below)
     queues: # a list of queue names that these users will monitor and select test jobs from.
             # The order of this list indicates which queues have priority when selecting tests to run
             # This list may only contain the strings 'high', 'low', and 'batch'.
             # default is ['high', 'low', 'batch']

-redis:
+    resources:
+      port: # set a range of ports available for use by this test user (see details below).
+        min: 50000 # For example, this sets the range of ports from 50000 to 65535
+        max: 65535
+      postgresql_url: # url to an empty postgres database for use in running tests, should be unique for each user

-  url: # url for the redis database. default is: redis://127.0.0.1:6379/0
+redis_url: # url for the redis database. default is: redis://127.0.0.1:6379/0

-supervisor:
-  url: # url used by the supervisor process. default is: '127.0.0.1:9001'
+supervisor_url: # url used by the supervisor process. default is: '127.0.0.1:9001'

 rlimit_settings: # RLIMIT settings (see details below)
   nproc: # for example, this setting sets the hard and soft limits for the number of processes available to 300
     - 300
     - 300

-resources:
-  port: # set a range of ports available for use by the tests (see details below).
-    min: 50000 # For example, this sets the range of ports from 50000 to 65535
-    max: 65535
-  postgresql:
-    port: # port the postgres server is running on
-    host: # host the postgres server is running on
 ```

 ### Environment variables